ChifiSource/Olive.jl/README.md

 <img src="https://github.com/ChifiSource/image_dump/blob/main/olive/alpha9sc/pexplorer.png"></img>
 Directories are used to load `Olive` projects from files.
 At the top of the standard `Olive` `Directory`, there will be a button to change to the `Directory` inside of the **inspector** and a button to remove that directory from your current `Environment`.
 Most file actions, such as move and rename, are instead done through the **inspector**.
 #### cells
 Cells are a general name for the components that compose a given `Olive` project's source file.
 To elaborate, cells are parametric and read in from files, while in base `Olive` this includes a limited scope of cells for Julia-bourne Data Science and Software Development, `Olive` extensions could easily change this.
+Cells are rendered inside of `Project` windows and go into **pane one** or **pane two**.
 <img src="https://github.com/ChifiSource/image_dump/blob/main/olive/alpha9sc/Screenshot%20from%202023-08-15%2007-20-26.png"></img>
-There are 5 main types of cells that come with base `Olive`:
-- file cells
-- standard cells
-- REPL cells
-- project cells
-- olive cells
-- and comment cells

 #### projects

 #### base
+Something unique about `Olive`, and yet another similarity to the Julia language itself, is that `Olive`'s core features are built using the same exact methodology one would use to build `Olive` extensions.
+In other words, `Olive`'s `code` cells are written into `Olive` as an extension.
+In its purest form, `Olive` is simply an anything editor that can have anything built on top of it.
+The base just **happens to** come with tools for **Data Science** and **Software Development** for Julia.
+That being said, it is worth going through the concept and the base separately.
+Now that we have a firm understanding of how these different things fit together (`Directories`, `Projects`, `Cells`, `Environments`), we can get a good idea of how the base `Olive` extensions work.
+###### base directory
+###### base cells
+###### base projects

 ### extensions
+`Olive` is not `Olive` without extensions.
+While the base `Olive` features are pretty cool, `Olive`'s base is intentionally built with a minimalist mindset.
+The idea is that **nothing is everyone's cup of tea**, so why use someone else's computer to load things for people who do not even want those things to begin with?

+Olive extensions work off of `Olive`'s [parametric multiple dispatch methodology](#parametric-methodology) for loading extensions.
+This means `Olive` loads extensions by mere existence of the `Method` definitions within those extensions.
+In order for this system to work, there has to be some kind of environment for `Olive` to load these dependencies into and there has to be some kind of source file to do `using` on these dependencies.

+*Sidenote: I say that this is **necessary**,
 #### installing extensions